-After an initial study defining the needs for the new sulphur unit, the request was put out to all reputable companies licensing sulphur technology to come up with their best solution for meeting the sulphur recovery and SO2 emission requirements in the most economical way, based on total cost of ownership.
+After an initial study defining the needs for the new sulphur unit, the request was put out to all reputable companies licensing sulphur technology to come up with their best solution for meeting the sulphur recovery and SO_2 emission requirements in the most economical way, based on total cost of ownership.
 The installation also needed to be able to cope with possible future more stringent emission regulations at minimum extra cost.

-Jacobs Comprimo Sulfur Solutions EUROCLAUS® process (Fig. 6), which complies with European recovery and emission a tail gas treating unit was selected with caustic scrubber, capable of lowering SO2 date if environmental legislation becomes more stringent.
+Jacobs Comprimo Sulfur Solutions EUROCLAUS[®] process (Fig. 6), which complies with European recovery and emission legislation without the need for installing a tail gas treating unit was selected with the option to install a Jacobs Chemetics caustic scrubber, capable of lowering SO_2 emissions to below 50 ppmv, at a future date if environmental legislation becomes more stringent.